5.1 Wherever used in this Article the term:

 d.
 Asynchronous Delivery: Asynchronous class meetings do not require you to log into the Learning Management System (LMS) at a specified time.
 Students do not have to follow a strict schedule to engage in live classes or discussions.
 Assignment deadlines and exams days/times are maintained and included on the class syllabus posted in the LMS.

-e.
-If the SIA for an online or hybrid course consists of more than 50% of an off-the-shelf, pre-authored, or an uploadable cassette/CD/DVD from a book publisher or any other multi-media vendor, it is defined as a prefabricated web-based course.
+f.
+If the SIA for an online or hybrid course consists of more than 50% of an off-the-shelf, pre-authored, or an uploadable cassette/CD/DVD from a book publisher or any other multi-media vendor, it is defined as a prefabricated web-based course, and not considered a faculty developed course.
 Such a prefabricated course may be used as a web-based course by a bargaining unit member, but it is neither subject to ownership nor compensation as described herein.

 3. Technical Support and Training.
 The College is committed to providing the best training and technical support possible to instructors of online courses both during the developmental period and when the course is offered.
 Faculty and staff who intend to create online courses must be trained in the technology, special skills and methods necessary for online instruction including retraining to address changes in technology.
 Training will be offered by the College at a mutually agreeable time.
 The statement of principle contained herein and the commitment to training contained herein are not subject to the arbitration step of the grievance process.